Muslim Council of Britain

 The Muslim Council of Britain (MCB) is an umbrella body of Muslim organisations in the United Kingdom, with over 500 affiliated mosques and organisations.
 It was formed in 1994 in response to British government's expressed wish for a single representative body of Muslims it could talk to.
 It has been called the best known and most powerful of the Muslim organisations founded since 1990.

+The Secretary General is Dr Wajid Akhter, as of 2026.

 History

 The Muslim Council of Britain (MCB) was formed in 1994 in response to an expressed wish by the British government for a single representative body of Muslims that it could talk to.
 The core of the organisation was made up of Muslim professionals who had worked under the banner of UK Action Committee for Islamic Affairs (UKACIA).
 Once formed, the MCB had ready access to parliamentarians and policy makers.
 Its views were expressly sought by the government, civil servants and media channels.